-- 2.1 Subject to the investment objective and policy of the Company and the restrictions set out in this Prospectus, the Scheme Property must, except where otherwise provided in COLL 5, only consist of any or all of: - 2.1.1 transferable securities; - 2.1.2 approved money-market instruments; - 2.1.3 permitted units in collective investments schemes; - 2.1.4 permitted derivatives and forward transactions; and - 2.1.5 permitted deposits.
+- 2.1 Subject to the investment objective and policy of the Company, the Scheme Property must, except where otherwise provided in COLL 5, only consist of any or all of: - 2.1.1 transferable securities; - 2.1.2 approved money-market instruments; - 2.1.3 permitted units in collective investments schemes; - 2.1.4 permitted derivatives and forward transactions; and - 2.1.5 permitted deposits. - 2.2 It is not intended that the Company will have an interest in any immovable property or tangible movable property.